amandoabreu/amandoabreu.github.io/_posts/2018-11-09-the-biggest-problem-with-tdd.markdown

 **Manually testing stuff in a production-like environment is still required.
 And I think automating this sort of test provides the best value for money.**

-# Perhaps we all assumed TDD has to be with unit tests, when it would be best suited for other types of tests?
+# Perhaps we all assumed TDD has to be strictly with unit tests, when it would be best suited for a good mix with other types of tests?

 ### Final notes: